philip-brohan/Proxy_20CR/_sources/index.rst.txt

 This optimisation search provides our function ``f()`` and it is simple to extend it to provide uncertainty estimates as well.
 Call the function several times with different starting guesses for the latent space vector ``X`` (and, if desired, perturbations to the observations to account for their uncertainty), and the resulting ensemble of real space fields provides a sample constrained by the observations.

-So the recipe for ML data assimilation is:

-#.
-Train a variational autoencoder on a sample of the desired output
-#.
-Find a point in latent space which, when run through the resulting generator function, matches the observations.

-ML, and particularly the `VAE <https://en.wikipedia.org/wiki/Variational_autoencoder>`_ make this possible by providing a straightforward method for creating a generator function ``g()`` which is both expressive and fast.
-It would be extraordinarily difficult to code such a function by traditional methods.

 .. figure:: figures/DCVAE_to_optimiser_to_DA.jpg
    :width: 95%
    :align: center